BMW M5 Competition F90 review – ride and handling

 As before, the trick M xDrive transmission plays its part, delivering both rear-drive adjustability to keep things entertaining and assured traction when it gets slippery.
 Like the standard M5 you can also shortcut your favourite driver settings using the M1 and M2 buttons on the dash, including the hooligan 2WD mode, which delivers the sort of lazy drifts you’d expect from such a long and stable machine.

-The problem with the M5 Competition is that while the package is arguably the most complete of any supersaloon in 2020, its anodyne soundtrack and distant steering make it somewhat less satisfying to drive on the road in comparison to the AMG.
+The problem with the M5 Competition is that while the package is arguably one of the most complete of any supersaloon in the 2020s so far, its anodyne soundtrack and distant steering make it somewhat less satisfying to drive on the road in comparison to the AMG.
 It’s an undoubtedly talented performance car, but one that doesn’t elicit the sense of drama or fun that you might expect.